lot022/chessanalytics/README.md

 ### squares_with_Pawncaptures

 Returns the squares where caption was made by a pawn.
-The functions identical to this one are: squares_with_Bishopcaptures, squares_with_Knightcaptures, squares_with_Queencaptures, squares_with_Kingcaptures, squares_with_Rookcaptures.
+Same functions but for different pieces are:
+- squares_with_Bishopcaptures,
+- squares_with_Knightcaptures,
+- squares_with_Queencaptures,
+- squares_with_Kingcaptures,
+- squares_with_Rookcaptures.

       ca.squares_with_Pawncaptures()

       {'e5': 5, 'b6': 2, 'd5': 3, 'e4': 2, 'e3': 2, 'g4': 1}

 ### rook_moves

 Returns frequencies of each square that rook has gone to.
-Same functions but for different pieces are: queen_moves, bishop_moves, knight_moves, king_moves
+Same functions but for different pieces are:
+- queen_moves,
+- bishop_moves,
+- knight_moves,
+- king_moves.

       ca.rook_moves()
       {'c8': 285, 'e8': 300, 'h8': 51, 'f3': 68, 'f8': 128, 'f1': 122}

 ### squares_with_promotions

-Returns squares on which occured a promotion.
+Returns squares on which a promotion has occured.

      ca.squares_with_promotions()
      {'f8': 11, 'h8': 5, 'd8': 7, 'e8': 2, 'c1': 7, 'b1': 4, 'f1': 3, 'c8': 4}

 ### squares_with_checks

-Returns squares on which occured a check.
+Returns squares on which a check has occured.

      ca.squares_with_checks()
      {'f8': 37, 'e1': 61, 'e6': 37, 'e8': 40, 'f5': 43, 'd6': 35, 'd7': 42, 'h2': 19}

 ### squares_with_mates

-Returns squares on which occured a mate.
+Returns squares on which a mate has occured.

      ca.squares_with_mate()
      {'h8': 4, 'h1': 5, 'a8': 2, 'b8': 1, 'g7': 3, 'c6': 2, 'a4': 1, 'g8': 2, 'f3': 2}